dakujem/latter/readme.md

 # Latter

-> (☝️ it's not a typo)
+> ☝️ it's not a typo

 **Latte view layer for PSR-7 frameworks and stacks.**

+> 💿 composer require dakujem/latter

 If one wants to use the awesome [Latte templating language](https://latte.nette.org/en/) with a PSR-7 compliant framework like [Slim](https://www.slimframework.com/), one can either do all the setup by himself or use _Latter_.\
 The latter will provide him with utility and guidance when dealing with a multitude of templates reducing code repetition.

+Latter is a very flexible thin layer that can be tuned and tamed as one desires.

 > 💡\
 > Check out the [Latte documentation](https://latte.nette.org/en/guide) if you are not fluent in Latte.

-Latter is a very flexible thin layer that can be tuned and tamed as one desires.

-## Render Latte template as PSR-7 response
+## Render Latte template to PSR-7 response

 A very basic example to render a Latte template like the following
 ```latte